Cirkit Designer Logo

 Troubleshooting and FAQs

-• Cause: Insufficient heat dissipation or high RDS(on).
+• Cause: Insufficient heat dissipation or excessive current.

 • Cause: Inductive loads generating back EMF.

-• Solution: Add a flyback diode across the load to suppress voltage spikes.
+• Solution: Add a flyback diode across the load.

 Q2: What is the maximum current the IRF2703PBF can handle?

-A2: The maximum continuous drain current is 52A at 25°C, but this depends on proper heat dissipation.
+A2: The maximum continuous current is 52A at 25°C, but ensure proper cooling to avoid overheating.